Market Sectors: 2026 Rotation Trends

 What is a GICS classification?

-GICS identifies the Global Industry Classification Standard, a universal system used by professional investors and major exchanges to group public companies into twelve sectors and dozens of specialized industries.
+GICS is the Global Industry Classification Standard, a four-tier system used by professional investors and major index providers to group public companies into eleven sectors and, beneath them, industry groups, industries and sub-industries.

 How often should I rotate my sector exposure?